 Rarely, cisplatin may cause an allergic reaction while it’s being given.
 Your nurse will check you for this.
 If you have a reaction, they will treat it quickly.
 Signs of a reaction can include:

 - feeling itchy, flushed or short of breath

 - swelling of your face or lips

 - having pain in your tummy, back or chest

 Tell your nurse straight away if you have any of these symptoms.

 You have chemotherapy as a course of several sessions (or cycles) of treatment over a few months.
 VP chemotherapy can be given in different ways.
 Below are descriptions of two different courses.
 Your doctor or nurse will tell you whether you are having one of these.
 If not, they will be able to give you details of your treatment.

-On the first day you have vinorelbine and cisplatin.
-One week later you have the vinorelbine again.
-This is followed by a rest period of two weeks.
+On the first day you have vinorelbine and cisplatin (day 1).
+One week later, you have the vinorelbine again (day 8).
+This is followed by a rest period with no chemotherapy for two weeks.
 This completes one cycle of chemotherapy, which lasts for three weeks (21 days).

-On the first day you have vinorelbine and cisplatin.
-One week later you have the vinorelbine again.
-This is followed by a rest period of three weeks.
+On the first day you have vinorelbine and cisplatin (day 1).
+One week later, you have the vinorelbine again (day 8).
+This is followed by a rest period with no chemotherapy for three weeks.
 This completes one cycle of chemotherapy, which lasts for four weeks (28 days).

 At the end of the rest period you start your second cycle of treatment.
 This is exactly the same as the first cycle.
 Your doctor or nurse will tell you how many cycles you are likely to have.